 Patients receiving a root canal treatment can expect to undergo one or two appointments that last for about 90 minutes each.
 However, each case is different and will depend on the location and condition of the tooth, in addition to other factors.
 In general, front teeth will take less time due to easier access to the tooth and because they have fewer roots.

 After receiving dental degrees, a small percentage of dentists go on to receive dental specialty degrees.
 While both dentists and endodontists can perform root canal treatments, endodontists limit their practice to treatments of the pulp.
 They do not do routine exams, cleanings, or fillings.
 Endodontists complete an additional 2 or 3 years of training after dental school and are considered highly trained specialists in pain management and pulpal therapies.
 Endodontists will typically have the specialized equipment and expertise to accomplish even difficult root canal procedures quickly, efficiently and with minimal discomfort.
 After completing a root canal treatment at the endodontist, they will typically refer you back to your general dentist to place the final filling or crown on the tooth.

-The majority of dental insurance plans cover some percentage of root canal treatments.
+The majority of individual dental insurance plans cover some percentage of root canal treatments.
 Costs will vary depending on your specific plan, the types of services required, and whether or not your endodontist is in-network.
 Use our cost estimator to learn more or check out this article about root canal cost.